Eating Right During Menopause

 Another concern for women is the depletion of bone density, which often occurs after menopause when the ovaries stop producing estrogen.
 Women can lose as much as 20% of their bone density five to seven years after menopause (12).
 The best case scenario, experts say, is for women to enter menopause with sufficient bone density to minimize subsequent losses.

-According to Dr. Diane Schneider, author of The Complete Book of Bone Health, there’s a critical window for bone loss, which occurs one to two years before a woman's last period and five years after that.
-Schneider says calcium, vitamin D, adequate protein, not smoking, and exercise are key components to decreasing the amount of bone loss.
+There’s a critical window for bone loss, which occurs one to two years before a woman's last period and five years after that.
+Consuming enough calcium, vitamin D and protein, and not smoking, and exercising are key components to supporting bone health.
 In one study, researchers estimated that women aged 80 who don't smoke, are physically active, and have a BMI of 25 will lose 25% to 38% less bone than women of the same age who smoke, are sedentary, and are thin (13).

 After age 50, the Recommended Dietary Allowance (RDA) for calcium climbs to 1,200 mg/day, which makes meeting calcium needs challenging, especially since calcium supplements now are recommended less often because of potential heart disease risks.

 Other issues women in midlife may face include changes in digestion.
-Fluctuations in ovarian hormones may contribute to belly bloating and sluggish intestines, says Kate Scarlata, RDN, CDN, author of The Complete Idiot's Guide to Eating Well with IBS.
+Fluctuations in ovarian hormones may contribute to belly bloating and sluggish intestines.
 Common gastrointestinal (GI) symptoms that occur during perimenopause and menopause include bowel discomfort, abdominal pain, bloating, and altered bowel patterns.
 Researchers believe fluctuations in ovarian hormones contribute to this GI distress (14).

-Scarlata says gut microbiota changes with age (15) with a decline in the number and variety of protective microbes, but she says researchers aren't sure how that specifically impacts GI issues in midlife.
+Gut microbiota changes with age (15) with a decline in the number and variety of protective microbes, but researchers aren't sure how that specifically impacts GI issues in midlife.
 Your microbiome is also directly linked to your body weight and appetite so keeping it healthy with gut nourishers is crucial as you age.

 Changing Nutrient Needs